E. Kitch Childs: Association for Women in Psychology

 Childs was a founding member of the Association for Women in Psychology (AWP).
 Childs as well as her two cofounders, Phyllis Chesler and Dorothy Riddle, formed the AWP in order to address the lack of organized research into the psychology of women.
 Initially the AWP was a group of female psychologists and activists who advocated within the American Psychological Association (APA) in order to address the grievances of female clients, psychologists, and councilors.
 Childs utilized this platform to advocate for marginalized women, namely black women and lesbians.
 In addition, she called for the APA to influence changes in the way these groups area treated in the fields of banking, medicine, legal issues, and education systems.
 She recognized that access to quality psychological services was disproportionately available to these marginalized groups.
 The practices upheld by the APA marginalized these women and promoted treatment options which were inherently sexist and not supported by the ongoing research into the psychology of women.
 By 1973 the AWP had accomplished enough credited research into the psychology of women that it became recognized as "Division 35" of the APA.

 Activism

 Childs was a lesbian, and an activist in queer, women's and Black spaces.
 She advocated for the decriminalization of prostitution through her involvement in the sex worker's rights group COYOTE (Call Off Your Old Tired Ethics) and anti-racist social movements.
+In COYOTE, Childs served as an ally alongside sex workers who were demanding respect from society, the decriminalization of prostitution, and to stop police harassment.

 She was a founding member of the University of Chicago's Chicago Lesbian Liberation along with Vernita Gray and Michal Brody.
 At the time, the organization was named Women's Caucus of Chicago Gay Liberation.
 The organization helped organize the first pride in Chicago in 1970.
-She provided therapy for LGBT individuals, particularly those with AIDS.
+She provided therapy for LGBTQ individuals, particularly those with AIDS.
 Childs was inducted into the Chicago LGBT Hall of Fame in 1993.
 This honor was given in recognition of her efforts to dismantle the American Psychiatric Association's position on homosexuality, which was listed as a psychological disorder in the Diagnostic and Statistical Manual of Mental Disorders until 1973.